 And I contacted artists and looked at everyone’s paintings and oooohed and ahhhed and put together an inspiration folder.
 But along the way I discovered something important.
 Real art is expensive.
 And it’s not something I want to rush into and buy just because and I need to take my time and find something that I truly fall in love with.

-The most brilliant comment showed up in my inbox that sparked an idea.
+The most brilliant comment showed up in my inbox that sparked these creative wall art ideas.

 It went a little something like this:

 My favorite artist in this case, would be you.